On the vanishing of Relative Negative K-theory: introduction

-Finally, we conclude this article with the following theorem (see Section \ref{final}). \begin{theorem} Let $S$ be a noetherian scheme of dimension $d$.
-The the following are equivalent \begin{enumerate} \item $K_{-n}(f)=0$ for $n> d+1$ and $f$ is $K_{-n}$-regular for $n>d,$ for every smooth affine map $f: X \to S$ of noetherian schemes. \item (Weibel Conjecture) $K_{-n}(S)=0$ for $n>d$ and $S$ is $K_{-n}$-regular for $n\geq d.$ \end{enumerate} \end{theorem}

 {\bf Acknowledgements:} The author is grateful to Charles Weibel for his valuable comments and various suggestions during the preparation of this article.
 He would also like to thank Omprokash Das for some useful discussions.
+Further, he would also like to thank the referee for useful comments and suggestions.